m00nk0d3/codepulse/README.md

 ## Frontend

-A frontend built with Vite is planned for this project.
-Stay tuned for updates!
+A frontend will be served via HTMX

 ## License